ivanvoitovych/tour-of-heroes/README.md

 </Layout>
 ```

 Now when you refresh the page you should see the Dashboard with top 4 heros.
-But when you click on the hero you will see page not found.
+But when you click on the hero you will see that the page is not found.
 Let's fix it.

 First we need to set up a route for our HeroDetail component.